UNDERSTANDING HOUSING IN SOUTHWEST MONTANA

 Explore the Data

-Understanding housing challenges requires looking at regional trends in housing supply, affordability, and population growth.
+Understanding housing progress and remaining challenges requires looking at regional trends in housing supply, affordability, wages, and population growth.
 The resources below provide a deeper look at housing conditions across Southwest Montana.

 Explore the Housing Dashboard